Nebula-Software-Systems/wontbreak/docs/result/result.md

 The _data_ field represents the data you get from the API endpoint, with the type you provided when calling _ExecutePolicyAsync_.

 The _error_ field represents any errors that might have happened throughout the strategy execution.
-Errors expected include timeouts, exceeded retry attempts and performing requests when the circuit is opened.
+Errors expected include timeouts, exceeded retry attempts and performing requests while the circuit is open (circuit breaker).